eitangueron/CRM/README.md

 # CRM

-CRM is a Client Ralationship Management system built with React.
+CRM is a Client Relationship Management system built with React.
 It includes a graphic analytics dashboard for company reports.

 Demo: [https://eitan-crm.herokuapp.com/](https://eitan-crm.herokuapp.com/)